hnky/openai-workshop/Labs/Lab 1 - Azure Machine Learning Workspace.md

 - Select **Create**.
 - In about two minutes, you'll see the State of the compute instance change from Creating to Running.
 It's now ready to go.

+## Create an empty Notebook
+- Click on the left on Notebooks
+- Click on + create
+- In the dropdown select create new file
+- Enter a name
+- File type select notebook
+- Click create
+- On the right you now should see an empty notebook

 ## Learn more on Microsoft Docs